 The exact ingredients of butter tea may vary depending on where in the world it’s being served.
-However, the traditional ingredients of butter tea are as follow:
+However, the traditional way involves these ingredients:

-● Pu-erh tea: Pu-erh tea is a special type of fermented tea that is compressed into a brick.
+● Pu-erh tea: Pu-erh tea is a special type of fermented tea that is comprised of tea leaves compressed into a large brick.
 This fermentation causes the tea to have a somewhat smoky and pungent flavor compared to other teas.
 The tea specifically used in Tibetan butter tea is a type of pu-erh tea from a region called Pemagul.

 ● Yak butter and yak milk: Rather than butter and milk from domesticated cows, Tibetans make authentic butter tea using yak butter and yak milk.
-These dairy products have a stronger flavor than cow milk and butter.
+This main ingredient has a stronger flavor than cow milk and butter.
 However, outside of Tibet, cow milk (or cream) and cow butter are common substitutes.

 ● Salt: Salt is added to butter tea to add some depth of flavor to the butter tea.
 The amount of salt added to the tea can be adjusted according to taste.